Picking the right backpack hunting pack for your needs can be confusing, intimidating, and very frustrating.

 If two packs offer similar comfort and durability, similar volume, and you’re ok with the organization that each offer, THEN THE LIGHTER PACK WINS.

-Experienced backpack hunters become ounce counters.
 Novice backpack hunters pay for pounds with pain.
+Experience teaches you to count ounces.
 I can’t emphasize enough how important weight is, especially in your backpack.

 After gaining 2,000 feet in 2 miles and topping out at 10K you’ll be thinking about all sorts of ways to drop weight.
 (Lighter shoelaces, no toothpaste….lots of thoughts will cross your mind on an overweight slog up a steep gain.)